Counting Components of Hurwitz Spaces: Introduction

-Our results should also be compared to \autocite[Theorem~10.4]{lwzb}, where asymptotics are given for the number of components defined over $\mathbb{F}_q$ of certain Hurwitz spaces, corresponding to the computation of the exponent in the case where $D$ is a singleton in the notation of our \Cref{thm:asymp-comp-main}, but including an additional number-theoretic constraint.
+Our results should also be compared to \cite[Theorem~10.4]{lwzb}, where estimates are given for the number of components which are defined over $\mathbb{F}_q$.
+This corresponds to the case where $D$ is a singleton in the notation of our \Cref{thm:asymp-comp-main}, but with an additional number-theoretic constraint.
 In that situation, the fact that components have to be fixed under the Frobenius map constrains the possibilities for the monodromy conjugacy classes and leads to a smaller exponent: in the ``splitting number'', the number of conjugacy classes that a given conjugacy class splits into is replaced by the number of orbits of such conjugacy classes under the $q$-th powering map.
-More generally, it would be interesting to obtain ``number-theoretic versions'' of our \Cref{thm:asymp-comp-main}, obtaining asymptotics when one counts only those components which are defined over various non-algebraically closed fields (for example over number fields, using the methods of \autocite{fielddef}).
+More generally, it would be interesting to obtain ``number-theoretic versions'' of our \Cref{thm:asymp-comp-main}, counting only components which are defined over various non-algebraically closed fields (e.g., over number fields, cf. \cite{fielddef}).

-\paragraph{Disclaimer.} This article is based on the fourth chapter of \autocite{SegThese}.
-A first version of these results had been made public in the preprint \autocite{geomringcomp}, where additional questions are considered --- it was later decided by the author that these topics were worth discussing independently, in more detail, and with more careful explanations.
-In \autocite{geomringcomp}, the splitting number (cf. \Cref{defn:splitting-number}) was first introduced and shown to be the main exponent of the growth of the number of connected components of Hurwitz spaces (corresponding to \Cref{sn:exponent}).
-This invariant has since been reused in \autocite{bianchi23} (which deals with higher homology, see also \autocite{quandles}) and in the latest version of \autocite{ETW23}, where some of our estimates were rediscovered.
-This does not concern any of our results about the leading coefficient of the counting function (\Cref{sn:leading-coeff}).
+\paragraph{Disclaimer.} This article is based on the fourth chapter of \cite{SegThese}.
+A first version of these results was made public in the preprint \cite{geomringcomp-old}, where the splitting number (cf.~\Cref{defn:splitting-number}) was shown to be the main exponent in the number of connected components of Hurwitz spaces (cf.~\Cref{sn:exponent}).
+This number has since been reused in \cite{bianchi23} (which also deals with higher homology, see also \cite{quandles}) and in \cite{ETW}, where some of our estimates were rediscovered.